 Sleep Therapy in Naturopathy

-is a vital element in man`s mental as well as physical life, since the loss of sleep exerts seriously detrimental effects upon the nervous system.
+is a vital element in ones mental as well as physical life, since the loss of sleep exerts seriously detrimental effects upon the nervous system.
 This involves a periodic rest of the body, which is absolutely essential for its efficient functioning.

 There are many theories about good and bad sleeping positions.
 Practically everyone changes positions several times during sleep.
-For proper sleep, however, one should not sleep on one`s back but on the side with one or both legs brought well up and the head and the shoulder slightly forward.
+For proper sleep, however, one should not sleep on ones back but on the side with one or both legs brought well up and the head and the shoulder slightly forward.

 Sleeping well is an art.
 It needs an ideal blend of healthy habits and control of mind.
 A clean body and mind, relaxed mood, physical exercises

 and perfect dietary control are some of the basic sleep-inducing methods.
 Some of them are as follows:

 The sleeping place should be well ventilated, with balanced temperature and free from noises.

 The bed should be neither too hard nor too soft, but comfortable.

 The pillow should not be too hard or too high.